slyd3/documentation/simplehud/resource-installation/in-game-use-guide/README.md

 # 🎮 In Game Use Guide

-> [!TIP]
+{% hint style="info" %}
-> You can edit the keybinds in the ini file or directly in-game.
+You can edit the keybinds in the ini file or directly in-game.
+{% endhint %}

 # Using the menu in-game